davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

 **YOU MAY NOW CONNECT TO THE INTERNET**

 #### 4.5.1 Time and Power
 Open the "Date & time" settings and make sure your time zone is correct, and that the time is accurate.
-You can toggle on "Set time automatically" and then click "Sync now" to get internet time.
+You can toggle on "Set time automatically" and then click "Sync now" to get in sync with internet time servers.

 Open your "Power & sleep" settings.
 Change the power plan options to disable sleep when plugged in (for "Make my device sleep after", select "Never").